Biogenous ooze: Distribution

 Despite the common association between shallow water and high productivity, biogenous ooze is not as common around continental shelves.
-This is due to the transport of terrigenous sediments by methods such as river and wind from the continents.
+This is due to the transport of terrigenous sediments by methods such as rivers and wind from the continents.
 The terrigenous sediment buries most accumulated organic material, preventing enough biological material from being present for it to be classified as biogenous.
-Along some areas of terrigenous sediment are siliceous ooze.
-This is due to siliceous ooze being more abundant in areas of cooler, more nutrient rich water.
-The nutrients allow for the abundant growth of microorganisms, and silica dissolves slower in cooler water, allowing adequate time for deposition.